stack-pl/portable/README.md

 # What it is?
 'Portable Sandbox' is a set of development tools (for Windows) combined and configured as one independent folder.
 You can move this folder anywehere: to another drive or even an another computer.
-Even that, all tools and projects in folder 'portable' should works fine from new location.
+After that, all tools and projects in folder 'portable' should works fine.

-# When I need it?
+# When do I need it?
-- You don't want install any application,
-- You don't want use virtualization,
+- You need a development environment which is not binded to your operating system.
-- You want to prepare a development environment that will be easy to copy, restore, reproduce, or share.
+- You want to prepare the development environment that will be easy to copy, move, restore, share, or reproduce.
+- You don't want install any application.

-# How it works?
+# How does it work?
+Launch '''bash-shell.cmd''' or '''cmd-shell.cmd''' script to start the environment.
+You can also create and run your own scripts.
+For example, look into '''visual-studio-code.cmd''' to easly recreate simmilar script for another program.

-The entire tool is just a folder 'portable' that contains a little number of scripts and also sub-folders dedicated for specified purposes.
+The entire tool is just a folder 'portable' that contains a little number of scripts and also sub-folders dedicated for specified tools.
 All settings for launching tools and building projects comes from script files located inside the Portable Sandbox and no instalation is required.